hapax/hapax.github.io/assets/chuzenji.md

 I was on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk, and Chuzenji was little more than a pitstop.
-But the mass of cloud had settled on the adjoining plateaus.
-I would see very little from the boardwalk, so I decided to explore the town instead.
+But the mass of cloud had also settled onto the adjoining plateaus, so Iwould see very little from the boardwalk.
+I decided to explore the town instead.

 <figure>